ably/spaces/docs/react.md

 ### useMembers

-The `useMembers` hook useful in building avatar stacks.
-Using `useMembers` hook you can retrieve spaces members.
+The `useMembers` hook is useful in building avatar stacks.
+By using the `useMembers` hook you can retrieve members of the space.
 This includes members that have recently left the space, but have not yet been removed.

 ```javascript